simonettimartino/Foundation/generic-organization/organization_template/README.md

 In order to generate a connection request, you can use the following service:
 * {running instance}/api/v1/organization/connection/start/<str:organization_business_code>
     * you'll obtain the invitation link

+Once all the configurations have been made, you can use docker-compose-dev.yaml in order to run your generic organization.